cissagatto/HPML-J/README.md

 15. hpmlj.R

 ## Jars
 Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar, and weka.jar.
 Without these jars, the code not runs.
+Also, confirms if there are a folder lib in the folder UTILS.
+This folder is also needed.

 ## Datasets Folder
 After downloading the dataset you want to use, place it in the */HPML-J/Datasets/Originals* folder.
 Don't forget that the .xml and .arff files of the respective dataset are needed.

 ## Folder Path
 Place a copy of this code in _"C:/Users/[username]/HPML-J"_ or _"/home/username/HPML-J"_.
-Our files are configured to obtain the paths of the folders from the root.
+Our files are configured to obtain the paths of the folders from these paths.
 You can change this in the code if you want.

 ## File "datasets.csv"
-A file called "datasets.csv" must be in the *datasets* folder.
+A file called *datasets.csv* must be in the *datasets* folder.
 This file is used to read information about the datasets and they are used in the code.
-All 74 datasets available in cometa are in this file.
+All information about the 74 datasets available in cometa are in this file.
 If you want to use another dataset, please, add the following information about the dataset in the file:

 _Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd

 The _"Id"_ of the dataset is a mandatory parameter (_n_dataset_) in the command line to run all code.
-The "LabelStart" and "LabelEnd" are used in a lot of internal functions.
+The *LabelStart* and *LabelEnd* are used in a lot of internal functions and they refer to the start and end of the label space.
 Please, make sure that this information is available before running the code.

-NOTE: Please, pay attention to the file names and the names in the CSV file.
+NOTE: Please, pay attention to the names in the *datasets.csv* and the names in the ARFF/XML/CSV files.
 They must be the same, on the contrary, an error may occur.

 ## Folder Strucutre
 <img src="https://github.com/cissagatto/HPML-J/blob/master/Images/estrutura_hpmj.PNG">

 ## Software Requirements
 This code was develop in R Studio Version 1.3.959 © 2009-2020, PBC, "Middlemist Red" (3a09be39, 2020-05-18) for Windows.
 The R language version was 4.0.1 (2020-06-06) with x86_64-w64-mingw32 platform.
 Please make sure all the dependencies are installed (verify libraries.R).
-This code does not provide an installation of libraries.
+This code does not provide an installation of R packages.

 ## Hardware Requirements
 This code may or may not be executed in parallel, however, it is highly recommended that you run it in parallel.
 The number of cores can be configured via the command line (_number_cores_).
 If *number_cores = 1* the code will run sequentially.
 In our experiments, we used ten cores.
 For reproducibility, we recommend that you also use ten cores.

 Important: we used the CLUS classifier in this experiment.
 This implies generating all physical ARFF training, validating, and testing files for each of the generated hybrid partitions.
 Our code generates the partitions first in memory and then saves them to the HD.
 However, to avoid memory problems, immediately after saving to HD, the files are validated (or tested) and then deleted.
-Even so, make sure you have enough space on your HD and RAM for this procedure.
+Even so, make sure you have enough space on your HD and enough RAM for this procedure.

 ## RUN
 To run the code, open the terminal, enter the */HPML-J/scripts/* folder, and type